crahan/HolidayHackChallenge2020/docs/easter_eggs.md

 ![Santa portrait items](./img/misc/santa_portrait_items.jpg)

 The portrait features Ed Skoudis as Santa Claus and was painted by Ed's artist daughter Jessica Skoudis (who is also mentioned in the final credits).
 The initials on the portrait not only refer to *Jack Frost: Santa*, as per the narrative, but are in fact Jessica's initials.
-The items on the desk are references to [past Holiday Hack Challenge events](https://holidayhackchallenge.com/past-challenges/).
+The items on the desk are references to [past Holiday Hack Challenges](https://holidayhackchallenge.com/past-challenges/).

 | #  | Item           | Holiday Hack Challenge                                                                                              |
 | :- | :------------- | :-------------------------------------------------------------------------------------------------------------------|